A Fort Collins personal training client lost 60 pounds in 4 1/2 months. Yep, you read that headline correctly. Let me tell you the story.

 Even though there were physical challenges to overcome, David pushed himself like no other.
 He wasn’t going to give up.
 Just when I thought that he couldn’t physically do something else, he pushed right through it.
 Since we initially only met 2x/week in the beginning, he needed to do something else when he wasn’t meeting with me.
 He has an elliptical machine in his basement, so we started him on some interval training.
 Well, it seemed like every week he wanted something else to push him even more on those days that we didn’t meet.
 He wanted to amp up the interval training as much as possible.

 Eventually, he asked me if we could go to 3x/week with him paying for the extra session.
-It was then I knew he was serious about all of this.
+It was then that I knew he was serious about all of this.
 He wanted to lose all that weight.
-I started having him run his stairs in his house too.
+I started having him run the stairs in his house, too.
 When that got too easy for him, he kept pushing the number of times he went up and down the stairs.
 He has two flights of stairs: one from the basement to the main floor and then from the main floor to the upstairs.
 One day I went over there for a session and he told me he ran up and down the stairs OVER 100 TIMES the day before!
 He kept going until even his dogs (who were doing it with him) finally tired out!

 David also told me when we first got started that he hated hiking and he hated riding a bike.
 But guess what?
 One day he said over the weekend that he climbed up Horsetooth Rock with his fiancee’.
 The other time he got the bike out and actually rode it!
 I believe both times the conversation started with, “Guess what I did this weekend?
 Yeah, I have become that guy.”

-During all of this the weight just kept falling off.
+During all of this, the weight just kept falling off.
 He had to get his suit for his wedding altered.
 He had to go out and buy all new clothes.

-And there were a few times at the beginning of a session that David informed me that the previous session was too easy.
+And there were a few times at the beginning of a session when David informed me that the previous session was too easy.
 He did this at least a couple of times before he finally figured out that telling your personal trainer that something is too easy is not necessarily the best way to phrase it. 🙂

 As we got to the end, David reached his goal early.
 He lost 60 pounds.
 So it was time to see what else he could do.
 He continued to push himself and he kept losing weight.